offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    `{bm-enable} 5'` <!-- Re-enabling.
 Needed to be disabled because v3's is conflicting with 3' -->

  * `{bm} additive phylogeny` - A recursive algorithm that finds the unique simple tree for some additive distance matrix.
-At each recursive step, the algorithm trims a node off the last distance matrix until it has only two nodes.
+The algorithm `{bm-target} trim/trimmed distance matrix`s a single leaf node as it each recursive step until the distance matrix has a size of two.
 The simple tree for any two leaf nodes is a those two nodes connected by a single edge.

-   As the algorithm returns from each recursive step, it has 2 pieces of information:

-   * an additive distance matrix with leaf node L.
-   * a simple tree without leaf node L.

-   That's enough information to know where on the returned tree L should be added and what L's limb length should be.
+Using that tree as its base, the algorithm recurses out of each step by finding where that step's trimmed node exists on the tree and attaching it on.

    At the end, the algorithm will have constructed the entire simple tree for the additive distance matrix.

+   TODO: INSERT EXAMPLE HERE

+   TODO: INSERT EXAMPLE HERE

+   TODO: INSERT EXAMPLE HERE

+   TODO: INSERT EXAMPLE HERE

+   TODO: INSERT EXAMPLE HERE

+   TODO: INSERT EXAMPLE HERE

    ```{note}
    See Algorithms/Distance Phylogeny/Distance Matrix to Tree/Additive Phylogeny Algorithm_TOPIC for a full explanation of how this algorithm works.